ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 An entity in the RATS architecture includes at least one of the roles defined in this document.
+An entity can aggregate more than one role into itself.
 These collapsed roles combine the duties of multiple roles.

 In these cases, interaction between these roles do not necessarily use the Internet Protocol.
 They can be using a loopback device or other IP-based communication between separate environments, but they do not have to.